 Believe it or not, claiming the ERTC refund is not as easy as it seems.
 There is a lot of paperwork involved and eligibility to meet.
-Therefore, working with an ERTC expert like ERTC Express is your best bet.
+Therefore, working with an ERTC consultant is your best bet.
 If you’re still trying to understand the ERTC refund process, don’t worry; we’ve got you covered.
-Let us walk you through ERTC Express’ five-step process.
+Let us walk you through the five-step process.

 - Complete the Questionnaire: Start with the ten simple questions to begin your ERTC claim.

-- Upload Data: Upload PPP documents, 941 returns, and raw payroll data on EE’s secure portal.
+- Upload Data: Upload PPP documents, 941 returns, and raw payroll data.

 - Credit Calculation: Get an accurate calculation of the credit you can receive from the IRS.

-- Application Package: Get ERTC expert help filing the 941-X Amended payroll returns.
+- Application Package: White glove filing of the 941-X Amended payroll returns.

 So what are you waiting for?
 Don’t let this chance to obtain payroll aid pass you by.
 In the following years, the incentives you get through Employee Retention Credits may be a breakthrough in your company’s growth.

-Join hands with an ERTC expert like ERTC Express to get comprehensive audit help if the IRS ever contests any of your ERTC claims.
-From assessment and preparation to filings, we take care of everything that comes in your way when claiming Employee Retention Tax Credits.
+Work with us and get comprehensive audit help if the IRS ever contests any of your ERTC claims.
+From assessment and preparation to filings, we take care of everything that comes your way when claiming Employee Retention Tax Credits.

 "*" indicates required fields